Zona Gale: Career

 She published Romance Island, her first novel, in 1906, and began the popular "Friendship Village" series of stories which were thought to be based upon Portage, although Gale stated that Friendship Village was not based upon any one town, but typical of a small town.
 She won first prize, worth $2,000, in 1910 for "The Ancient Dawn" in the short fiction contest by the Delineator.
-In 1920, she published the novel Miss Lulu Bett, which depicts life in the Midwestern United States after spending time at Bonnie Oaks.
+In 1920, she published the novel Miss Lulu Bett, which depicts life in the Midwestern United States, after spending time at Bonnie Oaks.
 Her novel, appreciated for its realism, was compared to the works of Sinclair Lewis and Theodore Dreiser.
 She adapted it as a play, which was awarded the Pulitzer Prize for Drama in 1921.
 For the time, she had a rare skill in the way she wrote about common daily experiences of ordinary people in a small town.
 Her early works were considered sentimental, but also, like Jane Austen's work, in touch with the deeper meanings of her character's expressions during tea-table banter.
 Frederick Tabor Cooper said, "We bask for a few hours in that human exhilarating sunshine that radiates straight from the heart of people who are real and true and big of soul."
+Over time, Gale's work evolved from saccharine stories of village life to tales of small-town monotony and routine.

-Preface to Love, published in 1926 was based on a new-found mysticism that grew after the death of her mother in 1923 and her father in 1929.
+Preface to a Life, published in 1926 was based on a new-found mysticism that grew after the death of her mother in 1923 and her father in 1929.
 The main character mistakes his inner wisdom and mysticism for madness.
 She published essays based upon mysticism.
 In these works, people's problems could be solved through a kind of transcendentalist enlightenment.
 Critics, who did not enjoy her book and essays, viewed her work unfavorably from that point forward, even when she tried to return to realism.